noxPHX/noxcrux/README.md

 ## Todo list
 Here is a list of what is left to be done:

-+ Ask for password to show 2FA secret
 + PostgreSQL
 + Deployment (Docker)
 + "Friend list"